datagouv/fr-format/README.md

 # False
 ```

-For better performance on big amount of data, use in conjunction with numpy.
+For better performance on big amounts of data, use in conjunction with numpy.

 ## Available checks